-Ataxia, Ataxic Topic: Brain and nerves (neurology) Meaning You are ataxic when it is hard to move your body properly.
-This can happen because of a problem with your brain, the connections in your brains (called nerves) or your muscles.
-When you have ataxia, you can easily drop things, find it hard to pick up or carry things, or you can find it hard to walk.
-Similar words Hard to move properly Atrial Flutter Topic: Heart (cardiology) Meaning A type of sick heart beat where your heart beats very fast.
+Ataxia, Ataxic Topic: Brain and nerves (neurology) Meaning This can happe the connection muscles.
+When when it is hard to move your body properly. en because of a problem with your brain, ns in your brains (called nerves) or your n you have ataxia, you can easily drop nard to pick up or carry things, or you can walk.
+Similar words Hard to move p properly Atrial Flutter Topic: Heart (cardiology) Meaning A type of sick heart beat where your heart beats very fast.
 Similar words Heart problem; heart beat Atrial Tachycardia Topic: Heart (cardiology) Meaning A type of sick heart beat where your heart beats very fast.
-Similar words Heart problem; heart beat Atrioventricular Block Topic: Heart (cardiology) Meaning A type of sick heart beat.
+Similar words Heart problem; heart beat Atrioventricular Bloc :k Topic: Heart (cardiology) Meaning A type of sick heart beat.
 Similar words Heart problem; heart beat Atrium (Right And Le eft) Topic: Body parts (anatomy) Meaning There are 4 rooms in your heart, 2 sitting on top of the other 2.
 The upper 2 are named atrium.
 Your heart squeezes and pushes blood through these rooms in your heart.
-Similar words Heart; upper ro oms of the heart; ventricle, atriia (plural) Atrophy Topic: General health words Meaning When a part of your body shrinks or shrivels because it's not being used any more or not getting healthy blood.
+Similar words Heart; upper ro ooms of the heart; ventricle, atriia (plural) Atrophy Topic: General health words Meaning When a part of your body shrinks or shrivels because it's not being used any more or not getting healthy blood.
 Like when muscles fade away if a leg gets paralysed (stops working).
-Similar words Get smaller; sh rink; waste away Autoimmune, Autoimmune disease e Topic: Immunology (immune system) Meaning dy's protection system (called the immune s a mistake and attacks your own body.
-Similar words Body fighting itself; immune system disease
+Similar words Get smaller; shi rink; waste away Autoimmune, Autoimmune disease e Topic: Immunology (immune system) Meaning dy's protection system (called the immune s a mistake and attacks your own body.
+Similar words Body fighting it self; immune system disease

-Autologous Topic: General health words Meaning Something to do with, or coming from your body that can be used as medicine when you are sick.
-Like when you have blood cancer and treatment kills all your blood cells which makes you sick.
-Doctors will take blood cells from you before the treatment, and then give them back to you after, to help you get better more quickly.
-Similar words Medicine using your own body Automated Peritone Dialysis (APD) al Topic: Medical Equipment/ Kidneys (renal) Meaning A type of dialysis.
-You need dialysis when your kidneys stop working.
-This type of dialysis moves a special liquid in and out of the gut area under the skin through a tube put in by a doctor.
-The movement of the water in and out of the belly does work that your kidneys can't do when they are sick.
-This is called peritoneal dialysis.
-Similar words Dialysis; kidneys; renal Autonomic Nervous System Topic: Brain and nerves (neurology) Meaning The system in the body including the brain and nerves that do things in your body that you can't control, like how fast your heart beats, and reflexes like blinking when something flies into your eye.
-Similar words Nervous system Axilla Topic: Body parts (anatomy) Meaning The axilla or armpit is under the shoulder, where your arm joins your body.
-Similar words Armpit B Cells Topic: Body parts (anatomy) Meaning B Cells are the part of your immune system that help to protect you from sickness by finding things in your body that shouldn't be there, like germs.
-Similar words Disease fighting cells; immune system
+Autologous Topic: General health words Meaning be used as me have blood car which makes y you before the do with, or coming from your body that can dicine when you are sick.
+Like when you neer and treatment kills all your blood cells you sick.
+Doctors will take blood cells from a treatment, and then give them back to you you get better more quickly.
+Similar words Medicine using your own body Automated Peritone Dialysis (APD) al Topic: Medical Equipment/ Kidneys (renal) Meaning stop working. and out of the in by a doctor. the belly does sis.
+You need dialysis when your kidneys This type of dialysis moves a special liquid in gut area under the skin through a tube put The movement of the water in and out of work that your kidneys can't do when they s called peritoneal dialysis.
+Similar words Dialysis; kidney Dialysis; kidneys; renal Autonomic Nervous System Topic: Brain and nerves (neurology) Meaning The system in the body including the brain and nerves that do things in your body that you can't control, like how fast your heart beats, and reflexes like blinking when something flies into your eye.
+Similar words Nervous systen 1 Axilla Topic: Body parts (anatomy) Meaning The axilla or an joins your bod mpit is under the shoulder, where your arm y.
+Similar words Armpit B Cells Topic: Body parts (anatomy) Meaning protect you fro part of your immune system that help to om sickness by finding things in your body be there, like germs.
+Similar words Disease fighting g cells; immune system